Seraf/LISA/README.md

 So the program will be able to answer in the zone where the sound was recorded.

 USEFULL RESSOURCE TO CHECK FOR FRENCH LANGUAGE : http://www-lium.univ-lemans.fr/fr/content/ressources

+Rules engines should include :
+- A scheduler (launch some scripts like a cron)
+- Execute something if something is triggered